-University of Charleston School of Pharmacy students are required to dress and act professionally at all times.
-This expectation extends to experiences coordinated by the School but outside of the University of Charleston campus, e.g., service learning, experiential learning, advocacy, activism and community outreach initiatives, etc. The public expects professionals to maintain high standards of language communication skills, hygiene and appearance is a reflection and extension of the School of Pharmacy, The University of Charleston, and the profession of pharmacy.
-The required professional dress code is intended to contribute to the overall professional development of the pharmacy student and the following serves as a guide for pharmacy students.
-Dress code policy applies to 8 AM through 5PM Monday through Friday or during professional co-curricular activities outside of that time.
+University of Charleston School of Pharmacy students have the option to dress casually for classroom activities but may be required to dress professionally on designated days (professional days or when special visitors are on campus such as accreditation teams, interviewees, etc.).
+These designated days will be communicated by the Dean of the SOP, Office of Professional Affairs, or outlined in class syllabi.
+In addition, students are expected to wear scrubs and/or their white coat during laboratory classes.
+The expectation of "Appropriate Professional Attire" (as outlined below) extends to the experiences coordinated by the school but outside of the University of Charleston campus, e.g., service learning, experiential learning, advocacy, activism, and community outreach initiatives, etc. The public expects professionals to maintain high standards of language communication skills, hygiene, and appearance.
+This is a reflection and extension of the School of Pharmacy, The University of Charleston, and the profession of pharmacy.